Localized Region Guidance for Class Activation Mapping in WSSS: Related Work

 \subsection{Class Activation Mapping and Its Variants}

 CAM~\cite{zhou2016learning} was the foundational technique for weakly supervised localization by visualizing class-specific discriminative regions.
-Extensions like Grad-CAM~\cite{selvaraju2017grad}, Score-CAM~\cite{wang2020score}, Ablation-CAM~\cite{desai2020ablation}, Layer-CAM~\cite{jiang2021layercam}, and XGrad-CAM~\cite{fu2020axiom} refine localization by incorporating gradient-based or layer-wise information.
+Extensions like Grad-CAM~\cite{selvaraju2017grad}, Score-CAM~\cite{wang2020score}, Ablation-CAM~\cite{desai2020ablation}, Layer-CAM~\cite{jiang2021layercam}, and Axiom-based Grad-CAM~\cite{fu2020axiom} refine localization by incorporating gradient-based or layer-wise information.
 Despite these improvements, CAMs often focus only on the most discriminative parts and neglect the complete object extent.

 To address this, recent methods integrate adversarial erasing~\cite{wei2017object}, attention mechanisms~\cite{zhang2020reliability}, or self-supervised prototype mining~\cite{chang2020mixup} to discover less salient object regions.
 However, many still lack mechanisms to adaptively prioritize informative regions or utilize instance-level cues.